 Welcome to Disability Benefits Help, an organization committed to helping claimants across the United States receive approval for disability benefits.
 Since applying for Social Security disability benefits can be a difficult process, a disability attorney or advocate may increase your chances of being awarded benefits by helping accurately and favorably complete the complex paperwork, ensuring that all deadlines are met, and providing you with representation at a hearing.
 After submitting our web form, you will receive a 100% FREE evaluation of your disability claim.
 Disability attorneys and advocates receive compensation if you are awarded back benefits.
 We have no affiliation with the Social Security Administration, the agency at which you can apply for Social Security disability at no cost.Applying for Disability: SSI and SSDI

-Did you know that you can submit an initial application for disability benefits on the internet, over the phone, or in person at a local Social Security Administration (SSA) office?
+Individuals who believe that they qualify for Social Security Disability can get disability benefits by submitting an initial application for disability benefits on the internet, over the phone, or in person at a local Social Security Administration (SSA) office.

 If the application is filled out correctly and all documentation is in order, applicants should receive a letter containing the SSA’s decision to approve or deny the claim within three to five months.
 Due to the overwhelming number of initial stage claims, however, combined with the fact that the SSA often enlists the help of state agencies in the review process, it is not uncommon for paperwork to be misplaced and the SSA decision delayed several months.
 This is particularly true for applications that are incompletely or incorrectly filled out and filed by the applicant.

 If the SSA’s decision, once it arrives, is favorable, the claimant will be awarded a monthly benefit payment along with backpay.